 The capital of the state is Mainz, where you’ll find Jewish synagogues and cemeteries, as well as a beautiful Romanesque cathedral.
 The Moselle Valley is another popular spot for tourists, with its quaint riverside towns of Bernkastel-Kues and Piesport.
 The Rhine also flows through this state, which borders Belgium, France, and Luxembourg.

 6. Sachsen (Saxony)

-Saxony is located in eastern Germany and is known for its castles and palaces, many of which date back to the Middle Ages.
+Saxony is located in eastern Germany and is known for its fairytale castles and palaces, many of which date back to the Middle Ages.
 The Elbe River flows through the federal state, where you’ll find its capital, Dresden.
 Although you’ll find beautiful buildings reconstructed after the Second World War bombings, there’s also some stunning natural beauty in and around Dresden.

 Away from the capital, there’s Leipzig, home to one of the greatest musical composers, JS Bach.
-There are tributes to him in the city’s world-famous music and art museums.
+There are tributes to him in the city’s world-famous classical music and fine art museums.
 There are some smaller historical towns in the state, like Meissen and Görlitz, while the highest fortress in Europe gives spectacular panoramic views across the green countryside.

 7. Thüringen (Thuringia)